ozeron/nextjs-tailwind-portfolio-page/README.md

 - [x] not clear 5 X 90
 - [x] rework footer to include link to linkedin and instagram
 - [x] different yellow, remove grey on top
-- [ ] Put a better image in header section
+- [x] Put a better image in header section
+- [ ] Make image responsive
 - [ ] Try to move coloring to a theme
 - [ ] add more buttons and CTAs